18th 19th 20th August 2017

 Child 15yrs and under FREE

-Tickets can be purchased in advance from us Tel: 0115 987 3966, or you can pay on the day at the entrance.
+Tickets will be soon available to purchase online, or you can pay on the day at the entrance.
+(Further details coming soon....)

 Celebrating 23 years of Art in Clay at Hatfield House in 2017, this show has now become one of the most important ceramic events in Europe.The makers range from young imaginative students and relative newcomers to leading National and International makers.
 Some of the best ideas for ceramics in interior and garden design will be on display for you to admire and buy.